-With the combined challenges of the climate and ecological emergencies, the pandemic and mass disinformation, with rising poverty and global inequality, and heightened regional tensions, it seems impossible to drive forward ‘innovation’, without an ethical foundation.
+With the combined challenges of the climate and ecological emergencies, the pandemic and mass disinformation; with rising poverty and global inequality; with heightened national divisions and conflict, it seems unwise to drive forward ‘innovation’, without a clear ethical foundation.

-Technology isn’t neutral, it’s vastly more powerful in the hands of those with huge financial and legal resources than any small open source project, non-profit or contributor can ever have.
-As technologists we need to he honest to ourselves on the potential impact of our innovations; the last few decades have shown they’re regularly more harmful than we anticipate.
+Technology isn’t neutral, it’s vastly more powerful in the hands of nations and giant corporations with huge financial and legal resources than any small open source project, non-profit or contributor will ever have.
+As technologists we need to he honest about the potential consequences of our innovations; and how often we underestimate their risks.

-While anyone can publish a well-worded statement of ambitious goals, to be at the heart of an organisation, a values statement needs to be driven by those who will try to deliver it – and we’re still pre-launch.
-The statement will shape our direction and we’ll actively assess progress against it.
-So it needs to respond to, and be written with, the founding team, advisory network and community who continues after the first MOVA project is complete.
+While anyone can publish a well-worded statement of ambitious goals, to be at the heart of an organisation, a values statement needs to be driven by those who will try to deliver it – and we’re still sandboxing.
+Such a statement not only shapes direction, but progress should be regularly assessed against it.
+So it needs to respond to, and be written with, the founding team, advisory group and community who takes forward any project after the first MOVA project is complete.
 But that doesn’t mean we can’t start thinking about it…

 Don’t assume your organisation values will emerge along the way if you lead with a profit model.
 Keep yourself accountable to these values as you grow (as if they were the shareholders).